 To continue our series on case interview frameworks, we bring you our personal favorite – and the most versatile – the Market Study case interview framework.

-Welcome to the last in our series on Frameworks!
+This is the third article in our series on Frameworks!
 In the first article of the series, we gave you a brief introduction to frameworks before exploring Market Sizing and Profitability in more detail in the second.
 In this article, we’ll be looking at Market Study.
 If you haven’t read the other two articles yet, we strongly encourage you to go back and catch up before reading on.

 The Market Study framework basically takes the Profitability framework and flips it on its head.
-Whereas the Profitability framework works when you have intimate knowledge of the client’s accounts, working from the internal to the external, market study framework starts externally and works its way in.
+Whereas the Profitability framework is an internal focus and seeks intimate knowledge of the client’s revenue and costs, the market study framework has an external focus.

 Market Study Questions